|This is an unofficial version.

 (ii) to independent members must not be less than the average percentage of the mailing expense budget expended by independent members in each of the three fiscal years immediately preceding the 2009-10 fiscal year.

-8(1) The commission shall determine the method of appointment of staff for the Assembly and for the Assembly offices and may use the facilities of the Civil Service Commission in the employment of staff for the Assembly offices.
+The commission shall determine the method of appointment of staff for the Assembly and for the Assembly offices and may use the services of the Public Service Commission in the employment of staff for the Assembly offices.

 (a) discharge and perform such duties as the Assembly and the commission determine; and